rembold-data-engineering-master/HW10_FDE/README.md

 # Homework 10
-This homework focuses on using regular expression to split or extract information from text, as well as using Postgres' full text search features.
-You'll initially be using `fables.txt` and cleaning and parsing the data into a nicer tabular form, before doing some analysis.
-You won't need `make_animals.sql` until the last part of the last problem.
-Don't forget to upload CSV files of any tables you were asked to create if you haven't copied them into your solutions elsewhere.
+This homework focuses on table normalization, as well as using regular expression to split or extract information from text and using Postgres' full text search features.
+Upon completion you should have

-Due: April 8, 2022
+- [ ] Uploaded 3 images for Problem 1
+- [ ] Uploaded the completed Problem 2 template